AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-batch-processing.md

 ### Supported document types {#supported-document-types}

 For complete access to the rendering capabilities of the Communications APIs, it is recommended that you use an XDP file as input.
-In some cases, a PDF file can be used.
+Sometimes, a PDF file can be used.
 However, using a PDF file as input has the limitations:

 A PDF document that does not contain an XFA stream cannot be rendered as PostScript, PCL, or ZPL.
 Communications APIs can render PDF documents with XFA streams (that is, forms created in Designer) into laser and label formats.
 If the PDF document is signed, certified, or contains usage rights (applied using AEM Forms Reader Extensions service), it cannot be rendered to these print formats.

-## Known issues {# known-issues}
+## Known issues {#known-issues}

 * Ensure that the size of the template and XCI configuration files is larger than 16KB.

 * Ensure that the data xml file does not contain the XML declaration header.
 For example, `<?xml version="1.0" encoding="UTF-8"?>`

-* For a batch configuration, only one instance of combination of values of OutputType(PDF, PRINT) and RenderType(PostScript, PCL, IPL, ZPL, etc.) is allowed.
+* For a batch configuration, only one instance of combination of values of OutputType(PDF, PRINT) and RenderType(PostScript, PCL, IPL, ZPL, and so on) is allowed.

 * Do not modify the Data Source USC Configuration/Azure Cloud Configuration used in a batch configuration while the batch is being run.
 Even after execution, if any update is required, create a copy of configuration instead of updating the one used in an existing batch configuration.

 ## Best Practices {#best-practices}

-* Adobe recommends to host data files blob container store in the cloud region used by AEM Cloud Service.
+* Adobe recommends hosting data files blob container store in the cloud region used by Experience Manager Cloud Service.

 ## Frequently asked questions {#faq}